talum/talum.github.io/source/_posts/2015-11-18-using-github-omniauth-login-with-scopes-to-access-the-github-api.markdown

 A screenshot of fiddling with GitHub scopes.

 ##GitHub API
-To use the GitHub API to modify a user's profile or repositories, you'll need to send along the access token with your request.
+To use the GitHub API to modify a user's profile or repositories, you'll need to send along that specific user's access token with your request.
 Again, GitHub outlines this in their [API guides](https://developer.github.com/v3/oauth/#scopes), but for clarity, here is some more information.

 You can either send the access token through query params or through an Authorization header.
 At first, I tried the query params method by appending the access token to my request URL.